FirebrowserDevs/FireWebEngine/README.md

     make sure that when you are compiling the engine you give it the proper target response and configure the piplines as needed to avoid any problems make sure you have "Visual Studio 2022" or later

+  #Using The Pipline

+  when using the FireWebEngine it is important to note that it relies on the Pipline attribute which i contained by using v8 components and GPU Related Rendering so that this can directly communicate with the hardware of your pc eledgidly giving a smoother rendering experince

+  ---> here you change the Pipline to give a recurring request to the two classes Response and Request the request class gives the Render a way to respond to the imput of hardware initifincations

+      'namespace FireWebEngineWinforms_Test
+{
+    internal interface Pipline
+    {
+        void PreProcessRequest(Request request);
+        void PostProcessResponse(Response response);
+        // Add any other methods or members you require for your pipeline }
+}
+'

   # Documentation
   -- at this current moment there are no spacific documentation on publicly buildig the engine to support other platforms and other known issues thiswill come at a later date and will give thero instruction and need to know basics.